ppy/osu-wiki/news/2019/2019-10-05-beatmap-spotlights-summer-2019.md

 [![](/wiki/shared/news/2019-10-05-beatmap-spotlights-summer-2019/osu/tokio.jpg)](https://osu.ppy.sh/beatmapsets/913536)

 With a familiar artist comes a few familiar faces.
-Prominent mappers ::Pho::{ user=3624692 } and [Chaoslitz](https://osu.ppy.sh/users/3621552) band together to bring the funkiness of Reol's TOKIO FUNKA to life in a brilliant fashion, with the constant variation of the slider velocities, to the ever-changing rhythm choices, complimenting each tiny detail of the song.
+Prominent mappers ::Pho::{ user=3624692 } and ::Chaoslitz::{ user=3621552 } band together to bring the funkiness of Reol's TOKIO FUNKA to life in a brilliant fashion, with the constant variation of the slider velocities, to the ever-changing rhythm choices, complimenting each tiny detail of the song.

 Don't forget about the amazing hitsounds, reminiscent of Japanese festivals, immersing the players into the mood.
 With such effort put into this map, it is sure to leave an everlasting impression.